om8rrr-svg/Caregrid2/DOMAIN_SETUP_GUIDE.md

 1. **"Site not found" error**:
    - Check DNS records are correct
    - Wait for DNS propagation (up to 48 hours)
-   - Verify domain is added in Netlify
+   - Verify domain is added in Vercel

 2. **SSL certificate issues**:
    - Wait for automatic provisioning (can take up to 24 hours)